TommyStarK/easy-nginx-with-https/README.md

 ## Usage

-:warning: Edit the nginx conf files and docker-compose.yaml to fit to your needs, and remove dummy example files and as well as its certificate directory.
+:warning: Edit the nginx conf files and docker-compose.yaml to fit to your needs.

 To use this tool, you must have a dns pointing to a server to which you have access.
 Run this script on that server: